thosgood/this-weeks-finds/markdown/251-300/week292.md

 I don't know.
 If you know, tell me!

 I'll tell you a bit about linear dissipative circuits and Hodge theory next week.
-But if you're impatient to learn circuit theory - or at least know what books are lying next to my bed - let me give some references!
+But if you're impatient to learn circuit theory --- or at least know what books are lying next to my bed --- let me give some references!

 This book is quite good:

-7) Brian D. O. Anderson and Sumeth Vongpanitlerd, Network Analysis and
-Synthesis: A Modern Systems Theory Approach, Dover Publications, Mineola, New York, 2006.
+7) Brian D. O. Anderson and Sumeth Vongpanitlerd, _Network Analysis and Synthesis: A Modern Systems Theory Approach_, Dover Publications, Mineola, New York, 2006.

 There's a lot of complex analysis in here!
 Some is familiar, but there's also a lot we mathematicians don't usually learn: the Positive